inod/contraste/README.md

 # contraste
-Contraste - Color scheme for Sublime Text 2/3 inspired by Sunburst, best for xml/html, php and javascript.
+Contraste - Color scheme for Sublime Text 2/3 inspired by Sunburst, best for xml/html, php, javascript and css.

 Changes from Sunburst: